HydreIO/shimio-graphql/README.md

 - The result of the request is determined by the result of executing
 - this operation according to the “Executing Operations” section below.
 + which can contains multiple operations and fragments.
-+ Each operation will be executed unless it require arguments
++ Each operation will be executed or awaited if it require arguments
-+ exported by another operation, the result of the request is always a stream
++ exported by another operation, the result of the request will respect the
++ type definitions but will not be known ahead of time

   ExecuteRequest(schema, document, operationName, variableValues, initialValue)
     1. Let operation be [...]

++ Too long didn't write lol
 ```

-## Too long didn't write
+## How it works

 let's code golf the spec